New-Vision-2050/Contsrix_Core_Api/PRD_Employee_Attendance_System.md

 ### 6.3 Attendance Constraints System (محددات الحضور)

+#### Branch-Based Constraints
+- **Branch Association:** All constraints are associated with specific branches from the management hierarchy
+- **Branch Hierarchy:** Constraints can be inherited from parent branches or overridden at child branches
+- **Branch-Specific Rules:** Different branches can have different constraint configurations based on local needs
+- **Branch Manager Control:** Branch managers can manage constraints specific to their branch

 #### Location-based Constraints
 - **Geofencing:** Define allowed geographical areas for clock-in/out operations
 - **IP Address Restrictions:** Limit attendance tracking to specific IP addresses or ranges